easyt0re/piecewiseLinearModel/README.md

 - have different constraints on different directions
 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20200423
+current git commit corresponded to "v1" results.

+## choice of metrics, again
+to reiterate, choosing one (basic) metric was possible but the performance for all controllers would not be comparable. so "a" metric was needed such that the performance for OL would be OK and represent our definition and the performance for LQR would be reasonable (not too good).

+during the writing of the journal paper, I felt like my choice of metrics was "too picky", in the way that I had to define it in every detail instead of a general, well-accepted thingy like RMSE. this time, I tried to stick to the basics and, as Lei suggested, differentiate concept and implementation. that's the reason behind rewriting the post-processing script. of course, the other main reason was that the old one wouldn't work for this new one.

+the idea behind the choice was still the same: one for the impact/worst/minimal and one for the steady. the minimal was pretty straight forward with basically a `min()` command. the steady currently had 2. it seems that for OL, `forceOverMeanDeviat` is the way to go, giving a value around 6000. for LQR based approaches, `meanOfInst` seems better with no negative value. it should be note that, for LQR it's still quite "noisy" as the result was quite sensitive to small changes in penetration. it's probably OK to use both for they were 2 different implementations from the same concept. another thing to do would be to tune `idealWallLim` in *postProcFcnLargeScale3d.m* (**TODO**) this value was the "cutoff" value and it would probably affect the mean value.

+## misc
+- made *plotStiffLoop.m* from *plotStiff.m* b/c of too many plots now
+- learned a few tricks with the "not recommended" `eval()` from MATLAB
+- the current value for `idealWallLim` was `1e6`

+# 20200420
+CODE, CODE, CODE!
+## added OL3D controller
+the important part was added the "not so simple" virtual wall. the name was also OK b/c it really was a 3-DOF wall instead of a "6-DOF" one. the detailed implementation could be seen in the block. there's a collision "pose", a measured pose, and a surface normal basically. the difference of the 2 poses (actually only position) was a vector and the dot product with the surface normal is the motion along the surface normal direction. we used these things to do collision detection and force computing. the spring was on 3 directions.

+## shouldn't use git if you cannot use it properly
+I had accidentally deleted the file *disturbTest.slx* through some git actions.
+I should have make a copy before changing anything. the file was lost forever but I guess *angledWall.slx* should be fine. from now on, this *disturbTest.slx* was actually saved from *angledWall.slx*.
+I made a zip copy of the current "model" folder which had all my slx files. these were the files I never made copy of. this in itself was a big mistake. from now on, I should back them up every now and then. and STOP using confusing git commands.
+PLEASE.

+## misc
+- put in the missing flags in *runLargeScale.m* so that it's the same as *exeScript.m*
+- the flag `isWallSet` was now automatic with OL related set to 1 and others 0 (default) for both simulation scripts
+- trimmed down the unused code in *postProcFcnLargeScale3D.m* (based on *postProcFcnLargeScale.m*)

+# 20200415
+## started to fix the OL side of things
+I went back to [20191029 log](https://github.com/easyt0re/piecewiseLinearModel#20191029) and tried to remind myself of the choices I took when I built *disturbTestBaseOL.slx*

+the XY stage was of course for "fixing/compensating" the things happening perpendicular to the wall direction (surface normal). however, why I used an active XY stage instead of static frame transformation block was still forgotten. the only benefit I could think of was that it could monitor some force in order to keep the TCP there but these forces were not particularly interesting to me.
+I changed it to static frame transform this time and it seemed working.
+I saved this to a different file (*angledWallOL.slx*) just to preserve the previous file although it's already been changed a bit. b/c there was no "version control" for the slx files, I needed to write them down myself I guess.

+noted that these "save as" actions should have some kind of backwards compatibility. the idea was to try my best to keep everything unchanged. many visual helpers were added but they shouldn't matter. no-angle wall should be treated as an angled wall with a 0 angle.

+## difference between *disturbTestBaseOL.slx* and *angledWallOL.slx*
+- an "inital guess" (low priority position target) was added to passive joint in chain 3 (this was actually implemented in both b/c it's also a good thing for the old version and it should work)

+- a frame transformation block replaced the previous active XY stage block

+- the stiffness calculation in the model was cleaned b/c it's not useful anymore and it produced annoying warnings

+- the visual for start point was fixed with the rotation and it's with `start_pose(5)` instead of `wallAngleY`

+- an "OL3D" controller was added based on the old OL controller

+# 20200414
+a happy day
+## tried to clean the code
+I would like to have everything "linked" and automated. given the controller type and other things, the file for simulation should be decided. this could also be helped with the flags.
+I had too many flags now.
+maybe it's a good time to put all of them together. this could also help with specifying each "scenario".

+# 20200408
+## added "initial" values for passive joint(s) to avoid singularity
+saved *disturbTest.slx* as *angledWall.slx* to further develop this case, leaving the previous model intact. added a few visualization to help understanding and debugging.

+long ago, I knew that there's something wrong with how our model initialized itself. for the model, it's easy to initialize into a singularity pose when the calculations were correct and the pose was actually singularity-free.
+I didn't find a solution back then. we were thinking about adding constraints to passive joints. but the "constraints" in joint definition was more like "constraint forces" instead of "feasible range". this happened again with $(x,y) = (-20,20)$ and 10 degree angle in +Y.
+I temporarily solved this by giving the passive joint in chain 3 a low priority position target. this wasn't something the solver had to follow strictly but I guess it offered an "initial guess" for the solver, giving it a higher chance to get the result we wanted. the value was found by trying the range of this value. the correct range was something from 1.0 to 1.3. the singularity pose was with a value of 1.5. so I set it at 1.15 and it could correctly initialize itself now. this **should** be moved to other main version of the simulation file as a patch. actually, more passive joints should be modified in this way to better guide the solver to the correct solution.

 # 20200404
 ## added *postProcFcnDeviation.m* for position error